 Dr. Veznedaroglu completed his fellowship training in cerebrovascular/neurointerventional neurosurgery and neuro-critical care at Thomas Jefferson University Hospital for Neuroscience.
-His expertise includes the treatment of aneurysms, arteriovenous malformations, stroke and other potentially fatal conditions of the brain.
+His expertise includes the treatment of aneurysms, arteriovenous malformations, stroke, chiari malformations and other potentially fatal conditions of the brain and cerebrovascular conditions.

 During his oversight of the neurosciences program at Capital Health, the healthcare system has been the first in the country, and the Philadelphia region, to trial new devices for the treatment of stroke and the first to use glue to treat an aneurysm patient in New Jersey.

 Dr. Veznedaroglu is one of a select number of neurosurgeons in the country trained in both traditional neurosurgical approaches as well as endovascular approaches, enabling his patients to have the full range of treatment options available to them under the direction of the same physician.